Masayoshi Son: Vision Fund

-By November 2022, according to the Financial Times, Masayoshi Son personally owed SoftBank $4.7bn because of growing losses on the Japanese conglomerate’s technology bets, which have also rendered the value of his stake in the group’s second Vision Fund worthless.
+By November 2022, according to the Financial Times, Masayoshi Son personally owed SoftBank $4.7bn because of growing losses on the Japanese conglomerate's technology bets, which have also rendered the value of his stake in the group's second Vision Fund worthless.
 By February 2023, this personal debt totaled $5.1 billion according to Bloomberg calculations based on company disclosures.
-This debt on side deals he set up at SoftBank Group Corp. to boost his compensation, as losses mounted at its core Vision Fund venture capital arm, sparked controversy due to corporate governance concerns, but Son insisted that there wasn’t any conflict of interest.
+This debt on side deals he set up at SoftBank Group Corp. to boost his compensation, as losses mounted at its core Vision Fund venture capital arm, sparked controversy due to corporate governance concerns, but Son insisted that there was no conflict of interest.
+As of March 2023, while the collapse of Silicon Valley Bank was being investigated, over a third of Son's SoftBank shares had been reportedly posted as collateral for margin loans and the Financial Times was recalling signs of an emergent doomsday scenario for both SoftBank Group and Masayoshi Son.

+Stargate

+Son was named chairman of The Stargate Project, an American artificial intelligence infrastructure joint venture formed by SoftBank, OpenAI, Oracle Corporation and MGX, in January 2025.

 Personal life

 Son met his wife, Masami Ohno, the daughter of a prominent Japanese doctor, while both were students at the University of California, Berkeley.
-They have two daughters.
-He lives in Tokyo in a three-story mansion that is valued at $50 million and that has a golf range with technology to mimic the weather conditions and temperature of the world’s top golf courses.
+They married in 1979 and have two daughters.
+He lives in Tokyo in a three-story mansion that is valued at US$85 million and that has a golf range with technology to mimic the weather conditions and temperature of the world's top golf courses.
 He has also bought a home near Silicon Valley in Woodside, California, that cost him $117 million.
 He owns the SoftBank Hawks, a professional Japanese baseball team.
 Son has three brothers and is the second oldest of the siblings.
 His youngest brother, Taizo Son, is a serial entrepreneur and investor, having founded GungHo Online Entertainment and the venture capital firm Mistletoe.
+He is known for appreciating Burgundy wine, in particular La Tâche by Domaine de la Romanée-Conti.

-When he went to the United States at 16 to attend high school and then the University of California Berkeley, he decided to use his real Korean surname.
-"If I had stayed all the time in Japan, Mr. Son said, I probably would have become much more conservative, just as other Japanese."
+When he went to the United States at 16 to attend high school and then the University of California, Berkeley, he decided to use his real Korean surname.
+In an interview with The New York Times, Son stated that "If I had stayed all the time in Japan, I probably would have become much more conservative, just as other Japanese."

-Philanthropy

-In 2011 Son pledged to donate 10 billion yen ($120 million) and his remaining salary until retirement to support victims of the 2011 Tōhoku earthquake and tsunami.